jbarnes1/Azure_Storage_Retention_Policy_REST/README.md

 The lifecycle management policy enables you to:
 * Transition blobs to a cooler storage tier (hot to cool, hot to archive, cool to archive) to optimize performance & cost.
 * Delete blobs at the end of their lifecycles.
-* Define rules to be run once per day at the storage account level
+* Define rules to be run once per day at the storage account level.
-* Apply rules to containers or a subset of blobs (using prefixes as filters)
+* Ability to apply rules to containers or a subset of blobs (using prefixes as filters).

 You can also “TRY” all these REST API’s interactively using the Microsoft documentation links below: